THE GOVERNING BODY

 Pupil Discipline Committee I Staff Discipline Committee/ Staff Discipline Appeal Committee I Complaints Committee

 These committees meet as and when required, with a minimum of three eligible governors to be drawn from a pool of all members of the Governing Body, subject to availability and lack of conflicts of interest and having regard to the need for the Committee to be balanced in terms of gender and race as far as possible.

-Clerk to the Governing Body: Andrew Lau, c/o Governors’ Services, 3rd Floor, Laurence House, 1 Catford Road, London SE6 4RU
+Clerk to the Governing Body: Natasha Dunbar, c/o Governors’ Services, 3rd Floor, Laurence House, 1 Catford Road, London SE6 4RU